West Calgary House League (WCHL)

 |PRACTICE days||GAME days|

-U9 Practices - Wednesday: Can start as early as 4:15pm and will mainly be at George Blundun or Optimist, however may rotate occasionally to other locations where ice shortfalls might occur (see above for further details)
+U9 Practices - Thursday: Will start as early as 4:30pm and will mainly be at George Blundun or Optimist, however may rotate occasionally to other locations where ice shortfalls might occur (see above for further details)

-*U9 Games - Saturday: Can start as early as 7:00am and will be at George Blundun or Optimist, however may rotate occasionally where ice shortfalls might occur (see above for further details)
+U9 Games - Saturday: Will start as early as 7:15am and will be at Optimist, however may rotate occasionally where ice shortfalls might occur (see above for further details)

-U11 Practices - Friday: Can start as early as 4:15pm and will be at George Blundun or Optimist, however may rotate occasionally to other locations where ice shortfalls might occur (see above for further details)
+U11 Practices - Friday: Will start as early as 4:30pm and will be at George Blundun or Optimist, however may rotate occasionally to other locations where ice shortfalls might occur (see above for further details)

-U13 Practices - Thursday: Can start as early as 4:15pm and will be at George Blundun or Optimist, however may rotate occasionally to other locations where ice shortfalls might occur (see above for further details)
+U11 Games - Sunday: Will start as early as 7:15am and will be at Optimist, Joe Kryzka and Shouldice, however may rotate occasionally to other locations where ice shortfalls might occur (see above for further details)